 Youth Boxing (13 and under) - open to riders 13 years of age and under as of January 1 of the current show year.
 Show management may bar youth from exhibiting a stallion in youth classes.
-Youth Bridle and Youth Rein/Box classes may not run concurrently with any other classes.
+Youth Bridle and Youth Boxing classes may not run concurrently with any other classes.
 Any youth competing in a youth class does not need to own the horse they are showing.
-This cannot be run as standalone class; riders must be entered in the Youth Rein/Box.
-Horses 5 years of age and under as of January 1 of the current show year may be shown in either a snaffle bit or hackamore.
+This class runs concurrently with the Youth Boxing (18 and Under) Horses 5 years of age and under as of January 1 of the current show year may be shown in either a snaffle bit or hackamore.
 Horses of any age may be shown in the two-rein equipment (for one year only) or bridle.

-Future Stars: Open to any rider 10 years of age and under as of January 1 of the current year
+Future Stars: Open to any rider 10 years of age and under as of January 1 of the current year.
+This class is a showcase for young riders wishing to gain the experience of older riders.
+No set pattern, or cow work is required.